ECTTM_Banner

 The three Principal Energies

 1. Loong (wind) is one of the three principal energies of the body and mind, manifesting the air element’s nature.
 It is characterized by rough, light, cold, subtle, hard, and mobile.
-It is responsible for the physical and mental activities such as respiration, excretion of urine, feces, fetus, menstruation, spitting, burping, speech, immune system, blood circulation, respiration, and hormone systems, and the functions of the five sensory organs.
-It is particularly associated with the five solid and the six hollow organs.
+It is responsible for physical and mental activities such as respiration, excretion of urine and faeces, fetal development, menstruation, spitting, burping, speech, the immune system, blood circulation, hormonal systems, and the functions of the five senses.
+It is particularly associated with the five solid organs and the six hollow organs.

-There are five types of loong energies: life-supporting, ascending, pervasive, fire-accompagnating, and downward cleansing wind.
+There are five types of loong energies: life-supporting, ascending, pervasive, fire-accompanying, and downward-cleansing wind.
 Once these become unbalanced, 42 kinds of loong (wind) disorders can occur.

 2. Tri-pa (Bile) has the nature of fire.
 It is characterized by oily, sharp, hot, light, fetid, purgative, and fluidity.
 Tri-pa is responsible for hunger, thirst, digestion, and assimilation, promotes bodily heat, gives luster to body complexion, and provides courage and determination, especially with our metabolism and vascular system.
 It is particularly associated with organs such as the liver, gall bladder, stomach, and spleen, and 26 different types of Tri-Pa (bile) disorders can occur in an unbalanced state.